Royals vs. Mets Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Francisco Lindor, Bobby Witt Jr. and others in the New York Mets-Kansas City Royals matchup at Kauffman Stadium on Wednesday at 8:10 PM ET.
+The Kansas City Royals host the New York Mets at Kauffman Stadium on Thursday at 2:10 PM ET.
+Those looking to place a player prop wager can find odds on Bobby Witt Jr., Francisco Lindor and others in this matchup.

 Bet on this matchup or its props with BetMGM!